 - Project file space

-- Physical storage of servers can be arranged through ENS for server rack space in E7 in the Engineering building, the
+- Physical storage of servers can be arranged through ENS for server rack space the Scott Bio Data Center, the

 What is the difference between ACNS and ENS?